Skip to content

 2. Select your network and open the **Firewall** settings.

-### 3. Edit Cloud Run settings
+### 3. Edit Cloud Run Settings

-VPC network you just created.
+to the VPC network you just created.

 1. Go to the [Cloud Run](https://console.cloud.google.com/run).
 Select your service.